haihala/whoops-all-grapplers/docs/2. Areas/items/item.md

 	- (`4e`, `5e`, `623e`, etc)
 	- Some things sharing slots means you sometimes have to pick

-Items should be:
+A good item should be:
 - Interesting
-- Non-mandatory seeming
 - Complexity increasing
+- Non-mandatory
+	- It's fine to have a few items, one of which you'd really kinda need to get in a matchup
+	- Single must have items are not kosher

 Do this with lateral items. here should be an item that kinda solves that problem for every problem, likely several